 Among the more significant location factors having a direct influence on bottom-line costs is the annual capital that must be committed to utility consumption.
-Kentucky has the lowest cost of electricity in the industrial sector among states east of the Mississippi River and the 4th lowest in the U.S., coming in at more than 25 percent lower than the national average.
+Kentucky has the lowest cost of electricity in the industrial sector among states east of the Mississippi River and one of the lowest in the U.S., coming in nearly 20 percent lower than the national average.

 Competitive tax structure.

-According to a 2012 Tax Foundation, Kentucky ranks as the 7th most business-friendly state in the country for new firms and is the 6th lowest tax cost state for new corporate headquarters.
+Kentucky ranks among the most business-friendly states in the country for new firms and corporate headquarters.

 A skilled and motivated workforce.

 The Commonwealth has built a strong reputation for meeting and exceeding industry needs, providing companies with a skilled and available workforce to meet the demands of a global economy.
-Our educational partners work closely to train workers in industry-specific skill sets, and our ability to provide the flexibility and customization that companies require sets us apart.
+Our Kentucky Skills Network team works closely to train workers in industry-specific skill sets, and our ability to provide the flexibility and customization that companies require sets us apart.
 Additionally, the friendly, hard-working people of Kentucky possess an unbridled spirit that can literally boost your bottom line.
 The people here are genuine - a mix of southern charm with a Midwestern work ethic.

 Kentucky is open for business and wants to be a strategic partner with both new and existing companies to create opportunities for all.
 Whether a company is looking for a competitive tax climate, progressive incentive programs, an ideal location, or an unsurpassed quality of life, Kentucky offers the “can-do” workforce and business climate companies need to succeed.